shamangary/Keras-real-time-age-gender-estimation-demo/README.md

 I use the following code to train the keras model https://github.com/yu4u/age-gender-estimation (a very great github post)

 Unlike the demo.py in the original github, I made several adjustments for the demo.
+The demo now supports python2.7 an python3.5.
 --
 ## 1. Small model